 We then checked in to our hotel and took a tricycle ride to the foot of Mt.
-Tapyas and started our adventure with an exasperating hike to the top of the 740-step hill.
-Atop is the picturesque panorama of the beautifully carved floating massif, the Coron Island which looks more like a sleeping giant.
+Tapyas.
+We started our adventure with an exasperating hike to the top of the 740-step hill.
+Atop is the picturesque panorama of the beautifully carved floating massif, the Coron Island, which looked more like a sleeping giant.

 We also visited the Malcapuya Island which is known for its fine white sand beach comparable to that of Boracay and put up a Camp at Banana Island where we spent our night.

-Our third day started with a rough-sea travel from Banana Island to Coron Island.
+Our third day started with a rough navigation from Banana Island to Coron Island.
 It was a fine day but the wind (Northeast Monsoon) was strong enough to enrage the water surface.
-But after such soul-snatching trip, we relax and dive at the Bahul Island.
+But after such soul-snatching trip, we relaxed at Bahul Island.
 Aside from the colorful marine life, shipwreck diving is the main attraction of Bahul bay.
-It was one of my best underwater adventure ever.
+It was one of my best underwater adventure ever.[one_half] [/one_half] [one_half_last] [/one_half_last]

-We also made at stop and swim at the Twin Lagoon and the famous Cayangan Lake and ended our water escapade with a relaxing bath at the hot spring.
-A dinner at Bistro Coron culminated our day.
+We also made a stop and swam across the waters of Twin Lagoon and the famous Cayangan Lake and ended our water escapade with a relaxing bath at the hot spring.

 Marxtermind, who was with us during the trip prepared a guide for your future visit at Coron.
 Please visit his blog at Maxtermind.com.